Azure/aks-engine/docs/topics/features.md

 ## Optional: Disable Kubernetes Role-Based Access Control (RBAC) (for clusters running Kubernetes versions before 1.15.0)

 By default, the cluster will be provisioned with [Role-Based Access Control](https://kubernetes.io/docs/admin/authorization/rbac/) enabled.
-Disable RBAC by adding `enableRbac` in `kubernetesConfig` in the api model:
+Disable RBAC by adding `enableRbac` in `kubernetesConfig` in the API model:

 ```json
 "kubernetesConfig": {